Nava-sahasanka-charita: Legacy

 The 11th canto of Nava-sahasanka-charita contains the story of the Agnikula origin of the Paramara family.
 According to this story, in the Vedic period, Vasishtha - the royal priest of the solar king Ikshvaku - had a wish-granting cow.
 When the warrior-turned-sage Vishvamitra stole this cow, Vasishtha made a ritual sacrifice on Mount Arbuda, and an armed warrior wearing a royal crown sprang from the sacrificial fire (agni).
 This warrior recaptured the cow, and was named Paramara ("slayer of the enemies") by Vasishtha.
 The Paramara kings were his descendants.

 The epic is thus the oldest source to mention the Agnikula legend, which subsequently became popular among other dynasties.
 Padmagupta probably invented the legend to fabricate a mythical genealogy for the Paramara dynasty, as all other neighbouring dynasties claimed origins from mythical heroes or gods by this time: the Pratiharas from Lakshmana, the Chahamanas (Chauhans) from Surya (Sun), the Chaulukyas from Brahma's water pot (chaluka), and the Chandelas from Chandra (Moon).

 The Paramaras were later recognized as "Rajputs", and the myth of their origin from fire was adopted by other Rajput families.
 The medieval text Prithviraj Raso states that apart from Paramara, progenitors of three other dynasties - Pratihara, Chaulukya, and Chahamana - were created from fire by Vasishtha.
 The earlier records of these other dynasties do not mention this myth of origin.

+R.K.
+Gupta and S.R.
+Bakshi opine that Paramara legend is based on an earlier legend narrated in the Ramayana.
+According to it, Vasishtha, in a dispute over Kamadhenu, created the ancient non-Aryan tribes of the Sakas, Pahlavas, and Kambojas to fight Visvamitra.